jondlm/website/_posts/2014-08-08-new-mac-setup.md

 Start by downloading and install iTerm, Alfred, Homebrew, and Solarized (imported into iTerm2 from [this file][solar-file]).
 Once you have that done, setup your iTerm2 profile to use your newly imported *Solarized Dark* theme.
 Also make sure your “Report terminal type” is set to `xterm-256color`.
-Then, let’s keep going on the installation by hopping into iTerm2 and running some shizz.
+Then let’s keep going on the installation by hopping into iTerm2 and running some shizz.